markogonzalez-tech/python-scripts/README.md

 # Password Checker (Python)

 ## Description
-This project is a simple Python script that evaluates the strength of a password based on basic security criteria.
+This project is a Python script that evaluates the strength of a password based on common security rules and provides feedback to improve it.

 ## Technologies Used
 - Python

-## Functionality
+## Features
-- Checks password length
+- Checks minimum length
-- Verifies presence of uppercase and lowercase letters
+- Detects uppercase and lowercase letters
-- Verifies presence of numeric characters
+- Detects numeric characters
-- Classifies password as weak, medium, or strong
+- Detects special characters
+- Provides detailed feedback on weak passwords

 ## Project Objective
-The goal of this project is to introduce basic cybersecurity concepts and password validation using Python.
+The goal of this project is to apply basic cybersecurity concepts and improve password validation logic.

 ## How to Run